rmauger/mORS/README.md

 # mORS

-Extension (Google Chrome/Firefox) that alters appearance of Oregon Revised Statutes on Oregon State Legisature website and allows for easier retrieval of Oregon session law.
+Extension (Google Chrome/Firefox) that alters appearance of Oregon Revised Statutes on Oregon State Legisature website and allows for easier retrieval of Oregon session law from the Oregon Legislative Assembly.
 The Oregon Revised Statutes are the codified laws of the State of Oregon.

 ## Installation instructions (Chrome):
   * Navigate to https://github.com/rmauger/mORS